 Extreme Temperature Events

 Spatial Domain Min.
-Grid Point Threshold Total Number of Identified Events Cool Season Events
+Gridpoint Threshold Total Number of Identified Events Cool Season Events

 Extreme Warm East 224 304 239

 Events West 144 264 204

 Extreme Cold East 221 225 173

 Events West 125 269 196

-TABLE 1.
-The minimum grid point thresholds required for the identification of an ETE within the eastern and western U.S. domains.
-The total number of ETEs identified during 1979-2014 within the eastern and western U.S. domains, as well as the number of ETEs that occurred during the cool season (Sep-May).
+TABLE 2.
+The characteristics of continental U.S. ETEs identified during the 36-year period, 1979-2014.
+The characteristics provided include the minimum gridpoint thresholds required for the identification of an ETE within the eastern and western U.S. domains, the total number of ETEs identified within the eastern and western U.S. domains, and the number of ETEs that occurred during the cool season.
 Refer to the text for a full discussion of the ETE identification scheme.